-- Impacts of dust generation from construction activities, especially in areas where the corridor follows existing road networks or passes in close proximity to residences. - Identification of climatic patterns that could affect dust generation and movement. - Predicted changes to existing air quality from access tracks and storage locations of construction materials, including ballast.

-- Potential for impacts on air quality from operation of the power stations and impact on local and regional air quality. - Potential impacts on greenhouse gas targets and policies. - Propose any amelioration or mitigation measures for each identified impact relating to power station, vehicle, and equipment emissions, dust generation, and gaseous emissions.
+- Impacts of dust generation from construction activities, especially in areas where the corridor follows existing road networks or passes in close proximity to residences. - Identification of climatic patterns that could affect dust generation and movement. - Predicted changes to existing air quality from vehicle emissions and dust generation along haulage routes and storage locations of construction materials, including ballast. - Potential for impacts on air quality from operation of diesel powered locomotives in rail operations. - Describe the potential for coal dust emissions to provide an environmental nuisance to any sensitive receptor along the proposed rail corridor. - Propose any amelioration or mitigation measures for each identified impact relating to train, vehicle, and equipment emissions, dust generation, and gaseous emissions.

-4.10 Noise and Vibration
+4.8 Noise and Vibration